-The ideal cleaning solution is warm (120F) TSP.
+The ideal cleaning solution is TSP.

-Please use a winery pump with a variable speed flow rate and connect it between Valve 7 (Inlet) and Valve 6 (Outlet) and your cleaning tank/drum.
+Please use a winery pump with a variable speed flow rate (or the CIP station supplied) and connect it between Valve 7 (Inlet) and Valve 6 (Outlet) and your cleaning tank/drum.
 The pump should deliver between 10 and 15 gal/min.

-Open Valve 7 and Valve 6.
+Open Valve 7 and Valve 6 and close off, with blanks, the Wine Inlet and Wine Outlet.
 Close the Pressure Valve on the intensifier.